xLSX285/EnterpriseG/README.md

 `How to get started:`
 1. Place install.wim in the directory of the script
-2. Adjust config.json if necessary
+2. Adjust config.ini if necessary
 3. Run **Build.ps1** in PowerShell as Administrator

 > Run this command in Powershell if Build.ps1 is not starting. **Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass**